 Read an article from the Gympie Times March 1966.

 More about the CMF Citizen Military Force

-A reserve military force has been in Australian since prior to Federation.
-At Federation in 1901 the CMF Citizen Military Force was formed.
-In 1980 the official name Australian Army Reserve was adopted.
+A reserve military force has been in Australia since prior to Federation.
+At Federation, in 1901, the CMF, Citizen Military Force, was formed.
+In 1980 the official name, Australian Army Reserve was adopted.